tessell-cloud/terraform-provider-tessell/docs/resources/db_service.md

 - `enable_encryption` (Boolean) Specify whether to enable perf insights for the DB instances
 - `encryption_key` (String) The encryption key name which is used to encrypt the data at rest
 - `iops` (Number) IOPS requested for the DB Service
+- `private_subnet` (String) The private subnet to be used for provisioning the compute resource
 - `region` (String) The region in which the DB Service provisioned
 - `throughput` (Number) throughput requested for the DB Service
 - `timezone` (String) The timezone detail